iMrsRoy/iMrsRoy/index.md

 </p>
+<h1> Projects
-    <h1>  Look at the links below to see some of my projects.
+    <p>  Look at the links below to see some of my projects.
       <a href='http://www.linkedin.com/in/royrajarshi1/'><button> Connect with me  Linkedin </button> </a>
       <a href='https://public.tableau.com/profile/rajarshiroy.design#!/'><button> Tableau </button> </a>
       <br>